Mupati/100ms-golang-api/README.md

 [Recording Assets](https://www.100ms.live/docs/server-side/v2/api-reference/recording-assets/overview)

-- [ ] Create struct for the Recording Assets Object
 - [ ] Get details of a Recording Asset
 - [ ] Generate a short-lived pre-signed URL for a recording asset
 - [ ] Get details of all recording assets of a workspace

 [Sessions](https://www.100ms.live/docs/server-side/v2/api-reference/Sessions/object)

-- [ ] Create a struct of the Session Object
 - [ ] Get details of a specific session
 - [ ] Get details of all sessions in an account

 [Policy](https://www.100ms.live/docs/server-side/v2/api-reference/policy/template-object)

-- [ ] Create the struct for the Template Object
 - [ ] Create a template.
 - [ ] Get the details of a specific template
 - [ ] Get the details of all templates in an account